-MGMT 6581 Team Building.
-(Formerly 581) Develops a working knowledge of team building, its theoretical basis, and its strengths and weaknesses as an organization development intervention.
-2 quarter credit hour/s.
+MNGT 6202 Groups and Team Building.
+Develops a knowledge of team building, its theoretical basis, and its strengths and weaknesses as an organization development (OD) intervention.
+Includes the application of team building in organizational performance.
+3 semester credit hour/s.
+Campus: MAIN